tmtsoftware/csw/docs/src/main/commons/command.md

 ## CommandService

+A helper/wrapper is provided called `CommandService` that provides a convenient way to use the Command Service with a component discovered using Location Service.
+A `CommandService` instance is created using the value from the Location Service.
-The command service for a component can be obtained by creating an instance of `CommandService` using the `AkkaLocation` of the component discovered using location service.
-This command service instance will have methods for communicating with the component using commands.
+This `CommandService` instance will has methods for communicating with the component.

-The API can be exercised as follows for different scenarios of command based communication:
+The API can be exercised as follows for different scenarios of command-based communication:

 ### submit
 Submit a command and get a `CommandResponse` as a Future.
-The CommandResponse can be a response of validation (Accepted, Invalid) or a final Response in case of immediate completion.
+The CommandResponse can be a response from validation (Accepted, Invalid) or a final Response in case of immediate completion.

 Scala/immediate-response